unibo-fc-isi-ds/lab-snippets/snippets/lab3/README.md

 Clients and server exchange events through a simple protocol.
 The server also keeps track of online clients.

-**Pro:** more flexible than standard client-server architecture, and does not require storing each peer's address.
+- **Pros:** more flexible than standard client-server architecture, and does not require storing each peer's address.

-**Con:** the server stops if the leader leaves the server.
+- **Cons:** the server stops if the leader leaves the server.
 It could however be possible to move all the data to another client and transfer leadership on the fly (not implemented).

 ### Protocol